madtank/ToolboxAI/README.md

 - Interactive chat interface powered by Claude 3 via AWS Bedrock
 - Seamless integration of web search and web scraping tools
-- Image upload and analysis capabilities
+- Image and document upload and analysis capabilities
 - Real-time conversation streaming
 - Token usage tracking for efficient management

-With ToolboxAI, users can engage in rich, multimodal conversations that combine text-based queries, web information retrieval, and visual content analysis.
+With ToolboxAI, users can engage in rich, multimodal conversations that combine text-based queries, web information retrieval, and visual/document content analysis.

 ## Tool Use Demonstration